CS7450 – Information Visualization

 - For a deeper treatment of many aspects of InfoVIz: Visualization Analysis and Design, Tamara Munzer, CRC Press 2014, ISBN 9781466508910.

 All assignments are due before the start of class on the day listed in the schedule.
 Late work will receive a 25% per day penalty.
 After 4 days, a 0% will be given and no submission will be accepted.
-This goes for both Homework Assignments (HW).
 Too much other work, gone for the weekend, ran out of paper etc. are not emergencies.
 Advance notification to the instructor and TAs is expected in all but the most severe emergency situations.

-T-Square will be used for electronic submissions used for most of the assignments, and for recording grades.
-GitHub will be used for submission of your group project and other coding-based assignments.
+Canvas will be used for electronic submissions used for most of the assignments, and for recording grades.
 Piazza will be used for asking questions.
+For contacting me or the TAs, please use email or Canvas messages.

 Grading will be based on class participation, a class presentation, homework, use and analysis of some information visualization tools, and a project.
 Final course grades may be curved (but not always).
-Grading weights are:
+Grades of individual assignments will not be curved.
+If a curve is given, it will only be curved up (not down).
+Grading distributions for this course are:

 See the project and homework sections for details.